 For a healthy fruit tree, bearing fruit occurs naturally.
 With proper conditions of soil and nutrients, fruit breaks forth effortlessly from branches, on which they are completely dependent.
 The work comes from the tree (or vine) through the roots as it must find the moisture and nutrients to send up through to the branches that bear and support the fruit.
 The sap flows continually to nourish and provide moisture to the branch.

 Like the fruit that bears from a healthy vine or tree with little effort, Believers can bear good fruit by becoming a conduit for “heavenly sap” to flow in and through by the Spirit.
 This comes from resting rooted and spending time – and plenty of time – in the rich and verdant soil of Jesus.

-As His seed, Believers are expected to replicate and make disciples but first should look more like Christ ourselves.
-All fruit has seeds and can self replicate.
+As His seed, Believers are expected to replicate and make disciples but first should look more like Christ themselves.
+All fruit has seeds and can self-replicate.
 Righteous living is an expected fruit for any believer – righteousness comes by faith.
 In fact righteousness is the Fruit of Faith.

 Genesis 15:6 AMP “And he, Abram, believed in [trusted in, relied on, remained steadfast to] the Lord, and He counted it to him as righteousness. [right standing with God ]. ”